districtr/districtr/docs/03toolsplugins/toolbar.md

 ## `default class Toolbar`

-The single Toolbar created bt Edtior.js is responsible for keeping track of tools like [`Brush`], [`Eraser`] and more.
+The single `Toolbar` created by Edtior.js is responsible for keeping track of tools like [`Brush`], [`Eraser`] and more.
 Thus, it must render the toolbar information panel, render a menu of tools and keep track of which tool is selected at a time.

 ### Construction